PASTAplus/PEP/peps/pep-9.md

 2. The *authorization service* verifies that the requesting principal is authorized to execute the method.
 3. The *authorization service* verifies that the requesting principal is authorized to access the resource.
 4. The *authorization service* reads the resource information into a structure.
-5. The *authorization service* returns a success message and the structure to the client.
+5. The *authorization service* returns a 200 OK and the resource structure to the client.

 ```
-GET : /auth/v1/resource/<id>
+GET : /auth/v1/resource/<key>?decendents

-readResource(resource_key, resource_label, resource_type, collection_id)
+readResource(resource_key, descendents)
-    resource_id: the unique resource identifier
+    resource_key: the unique resource key of the resource
+    descendents: boolean if resource structure contains descendent children
     return:
         200 OK if successful
         400 Bad Request if resource is invalid